MaksimDzhangirov/backendBankExample/docs/part37-eng.md

 I'm gonna create a new file `session.sql` inside the `query` folder.
 Then let's copy the content of the `user.sql` file here.
-The first query is to create a new session so, insert into sessions, the columns are id, username, and you know what, it's faster to just copy the rest of the columns from the migration `up` file.
+The first query is to create a new session so, `INSERT INTO sessions`, the columns are `id`, `username`, and you know what, it's faster to just copy the rest of the columns from the migration `up` file.
 Then reformat all columns to the valid syntax.

-In Visual Studio Code, we can easily create multiple cursors by pressing the option (or Alt) key while clicking at different positions in the code editor.
+In Visual Studio Code, we can easily create multiple cursors by pressing the Option (or Alt) key while clicking at different positions in the code editor.
 This allows us to edit multiple lines at the same time, which is much faster than doing it one by one.